robey/bitbottle/docs/format.md

 ## Data header

-Single byte:
+Single byte bitfield:
-1. type field (2 bits: 00=end, 01=data, 10=bottle, 11=reserved)
-2. is this the last chunk?
-(1 bit, 1 = yes)
+1. container?
+(1 = bottle, 0 = data)
+2. 1 = not the last chunk for this block (only present for data blocks, with length > 0)
+3. 3 reserved bits
+4. 3-bit length of the size bytes to follow

+The lowest 3 bits indicate the number of bytes to follow with the block size.
-For type=01, zint size follows.
-Byte 00 is the end of a stream of data blocks.
+Byte 00 (data, length = 0) means end of data blocks for this bottle.

 ## Magic header